 in ending Violence Against Women and Girls

-Take the pledge to never use, excuse or remain silent about violence against women.
-Join the 30,000 men who have already pledged against abuse at whiteribbon.org.uk.
+Take the pledge to “Never commit, condone, excuse or remain silent about Male Violence against women”.
+In the UK 38,000 people have already taken the pledge.

 Misogyny supports abusive attitudes: let others know you won’t tolerate it.

 There’s no doubt calling someone out is uncomfortable at any time, but it’s important that we do.
 When men are disrespectful about women, speak out.
 Get used to saying “that’s not okay” when you hear sexist jokes from friends, family and colleagues.
 We recommend reading this article for some great tips and tricks on how to make speaking out against sexism less daunting.